 1- Mississippi

-Mississippi BUI laws state that an offender caught boating while intoxicated can face a possible loss of operating privileges, large fines, and maybe, even a felony conviction.
+Mississippi BUI laws state that an offender caught boating while intoxicated can face a possible loss of operating privileges, hefty fines, and maybe even a felony conviction.

 2- Massachusetts

-The Massachusetts BUI laws can make an offender face penalties of time in jail or large fines and maybe a possible loss of boating and driving privileges.
+The Massachusetts BUI laws can make an offender face penalties of time in jail or hefty fines and possibly a loss of boating and driving privileges.

 3- New Mexico

-The New Mexico BUI laws state that an offender coat intoxicated while boating can face jail time or large fines and even complete a mandatory boating safety course.
+The New Mexico BUI laws state that an offender who is intoxicated while boating can face jail time or hefty fines and even complete a mandatory boating safety course.

 4- Oregon